-We are however currently exploring outdoor hospitality options that may be possible from the 12th April.
-We cannot wait to be able to reopen The Hub to audiences and we’ll be exploring ways we can do this safely in line with the latest data reviews and government guidelines.
+We cannot wait to be able to reopen The Hub to audiences and we’ll be exploring ways we can do this safely in line with the latest data reviews and government guidelines

-Refunds were processed for all canceled performances in 2020.
+Refunds were processed for all cancelled performances in 2020.
 Please check your bank or card statements that were used to make the bookings.

 Should you need further assistance please contact us at email@example.com

 Last Updated: 11th May 2021